Anderson localization in the subwavelength regime: Introduction

-Wave localization is typically constrained by the diffraction limit.
-Anderson localization is generally not an exception to this and the localization length is typically limited by the wavelength, meaning it diverges in the low-frequency regime.
-In this classical setting, inhomogeneities on length-scales smaller than the wavelength will have a negligible effect on wave scattering and wave transport is characterized by effective parameters where any small disorder is averaged.
-However, recent developments of \emph{subwavelength} wave localization are able to overcome this limit \cite{ammari2021functional, sheinfux2017observation, herzig2016interplay}.
-Crucially, this is achieved in \emph{locally resonant} materials, whose constituents exhibit resonance at small (\textit{i.e.}, \emph{subwavelength}) frequencies.
-In particular, \emph{high-contrast} resonators are a natural example of subwavelength resonance (see \textit{e.g.} \cite{ammari2021functional} for a comprehensive review of related phenomena; a famous example is the Minnaert resonance of air bubbles in water \cite{minnaert1933musical}).
+While random systems of subwavelength resonators are challenging to understand, the spectra of periodic systems are much more straightforward.
 A periodic crystal of $N$ repeated high-contrast resonators is known to have $N$ subwavelength resonant band functions.
 A band gap is guaranteed to exist above these bands and other gaps can exist between them, depending on the choice of geometry \cite{ammari2021functional}.
-Compact perturbations can create eigenmodes with eigenfrequencies within these band gaps.
+Perturbations can create eigenmodes with eigenfrequencies within these band gaps.
 These `midgap' modes are elements of the point spectrum and cannot couple with the Bloch modes so decay exponentially quickly away from the defect.
 Some examples of localized modes, for a planar square lattice of high-contrast three-dimensional resonators with randomly chosen material parameters are shown in \Cref{fig:modesA}.
 We can derive concise formulas for the the midgap frequencies that exist when there are finitely many random perturbations and can describe the localized modes of a fully random structure by increasing the number of perturbations.